eigenbooks/bayes-missing-manual/_sources/worked-examples.md

   - [A failing new employee](failing-employee)
   - [The mystic seer](mystic-seer)

 - *Multiple belief revisions:* It is often claimed that a major benefit of Bayes theorem is the ability to incorporate new evidence incrementally as it arrives.
-The concept of incremental belief revision was first introduced in the [Worchestershire cola example](example).
+The concept of incremental belief revision was first introduced in the [Worcestershire cola example](example).
   - [Spam email filter](spam-filter)
   - [The Mony Hall problem](monty-hall)
   - [Heuristic for Evaluating Medical News](medical-heuristic)

 - *Heuristic for medical news:* This theme relates to a technique of thinking that can be applied without any understanding of Bayes theorem.
 Of course it is powered by Bayes theorem, but the user doesn't have to know that to benefit from the method.
 The example is medical related, but the technique is broadly applicable.
-Again, first introduced in the [Worchestershire cola example](example), but useful enough that it is explicitly given its own theme.
+Again, first introduced in the [Worcestershire cola example](example), but useful enough that it is explicitly given its own theme.
   - [Heuristic for Evaluating Medical News](medical-heuristic)

 - *Relative likelihoods:* Easy introductory problems give you all the information that you need to simply plug numbers into Bayes theorem.
 Practical problems however will not be so convenient.
 As described in [step 6 of the standard solution process](standard-solution-process) there is a helpful internal prompt that you can use to estimate relative likelihoods.
 This theme highlights example problems that explicitly use the internal prompt: